KaronLan/CSE-15L/index.md

 As a lab course, cse 15L has weekly labs, and we need to turn in lab reports biweekly.

 ---
-Here is the link to my week 0 lab report [lab report 1](https://github.com/KaronLan/cse15l-lab-reports/blob/main/lab-report-1-week-0.md).
+Here is the link to my [lab report 1](https://github.com/KaronLan/cse15l-lab-reports/blob/main/lab-report-1-week-0.md).